Albrecht Pfister

 The earlier edition of the Ackermann may have been his first work, and thus both the first illustrated book, and the first book in German, printed with movable type.
-Its woodcuts are rather crude, are hand-coloured, and are occasionally slightly missplaced on the page.
+Its woodcuts are rather crude, are hand-coloured, and are occasionally slightly misplaced on the page.
 The Belial is the only one of the nine books without woodcut illustrations.
 Only two of the editions have dates printed in them: the earlier of the two Edelsteins (1461) and the History (1462).
 Like other very early printers, he concentrated on titles which had already proved popular in manuscript form.
 He also printed indulgences.

 In addition, he has been suggested as the printer of the 36-line Bible of 1458–60.
 This view has not been favoured by scholars for a century or so, principally because of the superior quality of the Bible's printing, especially compared with Pfister's earliest productions.
 However the Bible was probably printed in Bamberg, with the D–K type which Pfister later made use of, and which had originated with Gutenberg.